slamice/wri/hipsters/chapter08.md

 The two girls from Tallahassee working as designers at an robot company.
 The heavily tattooed developer from Texas who shunned beef after growing up on a pig farm.
 The two African event coordinators who together came upon a nude beach by accident.
 Besides shallow descriptions, I didn't find out any other details about their jobs.
 Even the invitees were seldom found, checking in with people to make sure they were still on the boat.
 The ship's aimless bobbing to no goal was perfect for us.
 Our mild conversations took all our attention from the cityscape view and ground it to dust.

-An Italian and Jewish pair were huddled in one corner of the boat, discussing their ex boyfriends, their ex boyfriend's dogs and architecture.
+An Italian and Jewish pair of girls were huddled in one corner of the boat, discussing their ex boyfriends, their ex boyfriend's dogs and architecture.

 "This building is really tall but has those empty floors in the middle.
 It's earthquake proof right now.
 That's actually earthquakePROOF"